-7. You may also wish to disable automatic session garbage collection, which can cause fatal PHP errors if your server runs Debian or Ubuntu.
+7. You may also wish to disable automatic session garbage collection, which can cause permissions errors to be shown in the browser if your server runs Debian or Ubuntu.
 These GNU/Linux distributions use a cron job /etc/cron.d/php5 to perform garbage collection instead.

 '''

-session.gc\probability = 0
+session.gc_probability = 0

 '''